 Vertebral subluxation can affect the body’s inherent recuperative power that utilizes the neurological system for coordination.
 When structure of the spine is dysfunctional, there can be interference in the function of the neurological system.

 Impulses travel through the neurological system between the brain and the body’s 100 trillion cells to coordinate all bodily functions, directing your quality of life.
-The neurological communication process needs to be free of any interference in order for a complete state of well-being to occur from within.

 Better structure within your spine means better function of the body’s inherent recuperative power to coordinate overall well-being.